- Christmas in Rhode Island 🎄 10 Festive Events, Towns & Things to Do (2023) - November 20, 2023

 If you don’t go to this beautiful Rhode Island place at least once a year, you need to start!
-This will be my third summer where I plan to go for a full day with friends where we hire bikes and explore the beautiful beaches.
+This will be my third summer where I plan to go for a full day to Block Island with friends where we hire bikes and explore the beautiful beaches.
 I think my favorite is Mohegan Bluff!
 When you get hungry, make sure you head straight to The Oar for some food and their ever so famous Mudslide cocktail!
 I promise you won’t regret it.

 See the Beavertail Lighthouse & Museum

 Beavertail Road, Jamestown, RI, 02835

 Located in Beavertail State Park and built in 1856, this is one of Jamestown’s most iconic landmarks and a must visit if you are in the area.
 The charming lighthouse also symbolizes the entrance to the picturesque Narragansett Bay.
 The museum itself delves deeper into the history and artifacts associated with the Lighthouse.
 Take a walk along the rugged RI coastline or if you’re short on time, you can admire the views from the comfort of your own car!

 Play like a kid at Yawgoo Valley Ski Area & Water Park

 160 Yawgoo Valley Rd, Exeter, RI 02822

 It’s the only ski resort in Rhode Island, so you have to make time to visit here at least once!
 In the winter months, you can choose from skiing, snowboarding or tubing and in the summer, Yawgoo Valley becomes a water park, therefore the perfect day out for the family!
 Check out details online on their website.

 Get yer’ learnin on at Providence Athenaeum

 251 Benefit Street, Providence, RI, 02903

 I don’t think I’ve ever stepped into a library so endearing.
 Located on the ever so popular Benefit Street, this historical establishment was founded in 1836.
 Full of unique charm and authenticity, I could have spent all afternoon getting lost amongst the books.
 If you’re after a mesmerizing backdrop for your RI nuptials, an elopement here would be absolutely magical.

 Browse Bowens Wharf